What they are, how to get them, and why you want them.

 Great question.
 Status Credits determine your Velocity membership level.
 When you first join the program, your default membership Status is entry level Red.
 But if you start flying regularly with Virgin Australia and our partners, your Status Credit balance will begin to soar.

 Aside from Red, there are three Status levels that you can achieve – Platinum, Gold and Silver.
-Each level of membership unlocks special privileges that can range from Priority Check-in to access to over 150 international airline partner lounges.
 The higher your Status, the better the perks.

 In fact, if you already fly regularly, you may find that you’re well on your way to Silver Status.
 To make it on to the Silver podium, you’ll need 250 Status Credits and to have flown at least two Eligible Sectors within the last 12 months.
 An Eligible Sector might sound a little complicated but it just means a flight that begins with VA that wasn’t booked as a Reward Seat, you might only fly one Eligible Sector per trip or you could fly more than one if you need to take a connecting VA flight.